 As we have covered many times before – not all reports will be the same, and in many cases, they shouldn’t be.
 No matter the client, you want to be sure you are addressing your audience and providing the information they seek to make an informed decision.
 It’s their money at the end of the day – you’re promising to allocate it strategically for them.

-At the end of the day reports help your clients improve their business and that’s what we all want.
+At the end of the day, sure, providing reporting helps your clients improve their business and that’s what we all want.
 But, it also enhances your credibility and value as a firm.
 With so many metrics in the world of digital, it often becomes a conversation of what you don’t measure, versus what you do measure.
 Therefore, take time and invest in digital marketing reporting to the best of your ability.
 The more time you put into it, the more it will show, and the greater your client retention is going to be.
-Not to mention, these reports hold your firm accountable, too.
+Not to mention, creating these reports holds your firm accountable, too.
 If you’re slacking, now you know you’re slacking and where to make improvements.

 You don’t have to do all of this by hand either.
 There are plenty of programs, support tools, and dashboards that make it easy for your teams to understand what they should or should not be reporting, and how they should be reporting it.
 Using a dashboard makes teams accountable to the certain metrics they need to be supplying daily, weekly, or monthly.

-Reporting is a mutually beneficial arrangement for both the marketer, and any business.
+Reporting is a mutually beneficial arrangement for both the marketer and any business.
 It’s a benchmark that keeps everyone accountable, knowledgeable, and motivated.
 There are no justifiable arguments for why digital marketing reporting should be ignored or wholly lacking at your marketing firm.

 With these best practices, you’re now ready to get out there and report like a marketing guru.

 At the end of the day, digital marketing reporting is the very blood that flows through the veins of a marketing body.
-It paints a pretty good picture from how well posts and ads are doing, to what is being spent and lost.
-These reports show brands what else they can do to resonate with their audiences, or perhaps, if their predetermined audience wasn’t correct in the first place.
+It tells every picture, from how well posts and ads are doing, to what is being spent and what is being lost.
+These reports show brands what else they can do to resonate with their audiences, or perhaps if their predetermined audience wasn’t correct in the first place.

 To exist without this kind of reporting is a disservice to you and your client.
 That’s why it’s time to embrace reporting with open arms.

 We provide our customers with one platform that consolidates and organizes all of their digital marketing data.
-Through instant integration, it’s easy to visualize, optimize, and automate reporting on key performance areas across clients, digital marketing platforms, and campaigns.
-With Oviond clients have the ability to access real-time marketing insight across a variety of channels, saving time and frustration in the process.
+Through instant integration, it’s easy to visualize, optimize, and automate reporting on key performance areas across clients, digital marketing platform, and campaigns.
+As a result, access real-time marketing insight across a variety of channels, saving time and frustration in the process.